olinbg/olinbg.com/content/articles/Python/2016_08_07_python-and-flask-hello-world.md

 > Flask is default choice for any Python web application that isn’t a good fit for Django.

-So from a quick start and learning perspective, we'll go with Flask.
+So from a quick start and learning perspective, I'm using Flask - purely a learning exercise.
 I'm also going to use VS Code for the project so screenshots and info will be from there.
 You can download VS Code for free [here](https://code.visualstudio.com/).

 ## Getting up and running